Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | December 3, 2021

 UTSA Stats and Trends

-- UTSA has eight wins against the spread in 12 games this season.
+- UTSA has played 12 games, with eight wins against the spread.

-- The Roadrunners have been underdogs by 1.5 points or more three times this year and are 3-0 ATS in those games.
+- The Roadrunners have an against the spread record of 3-0 in their three games when underdogs by 3 points or more this year.

-- UTSA has hit the over in 50% of its opportunities this year (six times over 12 games with a set point total).
+- UTSA's games this season have gone over the total in six out of 12 opportunities (50%).

-- UTSA is 7-1 against the spread and 8-0 overall when the team records more than 27.0 points.
+- When UTSA scores more than 27.0 points, it is 7-1 against the spread and 8-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.